 form addition polymers - structure, properties, uses of

-poly(alkene) polymers (extra advanced notes)
+poly(alkene) polymers (extra notes for advanced level

 Stereoregular polymers -

 as the monomer unit from which addition polymers are manufactured e.g.